 In 1967 the CIA coined a new phrase in response to widespread skepticism of the Warren Commission.
 It sent out specific instructions for “countering and discrediting the claims of the conspiracy theorists” (my italics).
 The Agency recommended using assets such as “friendly elite contacts (especially politicians and editors)” who could be provided with ready-made talking points.

 Ever since that date, gatekeepers throughout academia and the major media have lumped together all critics of the dominant narratives of American history under this phrase.
 Applying what I have called the myth of equivalency, they typically mention assassination or 9-11 researchers in the same sentence, with the same sarcasm, as Obama “birthers” so as to imply that all are equally loony.

-Curiously, the Obama administration (like all administrations since that of Lyndon Johnson) continues to give ammunition to those who question the dominant narrative.
-As recently as 2010, a federal archivist stated that only about one percent of the five million pages had been withheld from public view.
-But that amounts to some 50,000 pages, and the Obama administration has done nothing to facilitate that process (http://www.alternet.org/story/155693/why_is_the_government_withholding_documents_about_jfk%27s_assassination).
+Curiously, the Obama administration (like all administrations since that of Lyndon Johnson) continued to give ammunition to those who question the dominant narrative.
+In 2010, a federal archivist stated that only about one percent of the five million pages of government files on the assassination had been withheld from public view.
+But that amounts to some 50,000 pages, and the Obama administration did nothing to facilitate that process.